awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab_Guide.md

 RI purchases should be done frequently (bi-weekly or monthly), so for each cycle we want: **low risk** and **high return** purchases, and purchase the top 50-75% of recommendations.
 This will ensure you have sufficiently high coverage, while minimizing the risk of unused RIs.

 ### 3.1 Filter out low risk, and high return RIs
-1 - To get the lowest risk, we sort by **Break Even Months** smallest to largest, as these will be fully paid off in the shortest amount of time.
-You can see that some of the RI's below are fully paid off in less than 6months - so if they are used for 6 months - they have paid themselves off completely.
+1 - To get the lowest risk, we sort by **Fully Paid Day** smallest to largest, as these will be fully paid off in the shortest amount of time.
+You can see that some of the RI's below are fully paid off in around 7months - so if they are used for 7 months - they have paid themselves off completely.
 ![Images/RI_Proc3.png](Images/RI_Proc3.png)

 2 - We will separate the very low, low, and medium risk recommendations.
-Add in some empty lines between **Break Even Months** of 7, 10, and copy the header line across:
+Add in some empty lines between **Fully Paid Day** of 8, 10, and copy the header line across:
 ![Images/RI_Proc4.png](Images/RI_Proc4.png)